-We have in-licensed a portion of our intellectual property, and, if we fail to comply with our obligations under these arrangements, we could lose such intellectual property rights or owe damages to the licensor of such intellectual property.
+We have in-licensed a portion of our intellectual property, and, if we fail to comply with our obligations under these arrangements, we could lose such intellectual property rights or owe damages to the licensor of such intellectual property.\

 We are a party to a number of license agreements that are important to our business, and we may enter into additional license agreements in the future.
-YH001 and associated intellectual property have been licensed from Eucure and Biocytogen and envafolimab and associated intellectual property have been licensed from 3D Medicines and Alphamab.
+Envafolimab and associated intellectual property have been licensed from 3D Medicines and Alphamab and YH001 and associated intellectual property have been licensed from Eucure and Biocytogen and envafolimab and associated intellectual property have been licensed from 3D Medicines and Alphamab.
+Biocytogen.
 Our existing license agreements impose, and we expect that future license agreements will impose, various diligence, milestone payment, royalty and other obligations on us.
 If there is any conflict, dispute, disagreement or issue of non-performance between us and our licensing partners regarding our rights or obligations under the license agreements, including any such conflict, dispute or disagreement arising from our failure to satisfy payment or diligence obligations under any such agreement, we may owe damages, our licensor may have a right to terminate the affected license, and our and our partners' ability to utilize the affected intellectual property in our drug development efforts, and our ability to enter into collaboration or marketing agreements for a product candidate, may be adversely affected.